loggi/redis-schematics/README.rst

 **SimpleRedisMixin**

-Add Redis persistance to an object using a single hash approach.
-Each type correnspond to a single key on redis containing a hash set with every instance as an entry on the set which contains a serialized object.
+Add Redis persistance to an object using a simple approach.
+Each object correnspond to a single key on redis prefixed with the object namespace, which correnponds to a serialized object.
+To use this mixin you just need to declare a primary key such as:

-You may use this Mixin when you have frequent match on primary key, set and all operations, hard memory contraints or wants a single key approach.
-You may not use this Mixin if you need performance on filter and get on non primary key operations.
+You may use this Mixin when you have frequent match on primary key and set operations, unique expires, hard memory contraints or just wants a 1-1 object-key approach.
+You may not use this Mixin if you need performance on filter, all and get on non primary key operations.

 **HashRedisMixin**